KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

 2. How much energy do drawing programs use?
 3. How long does it take to draw an art commission, on average?

-For this one, I'll just say that #3 is "1 hour", because that seems very charitable and reasonable for these estiamtes.
+For this one, I'll just say that #3 is "1 hour", because that seems very charitable and reasonable for these estimates.
 If the average is longer than that, then so be it, but I can't imagine it's shorter.